tuxtof/labs/calm/lab1/calm_workshop_lab1.rst

 instance (we’ll get to creating custom actions in a moment).

-You can also click on the arrow all the right on an action to see what it does and ­ if it’s currently running ­ where in the process it is.
+You can also click on the arrow all the right on an action to see what it does (i.e. execution state, task/process, etc...).

 .. figure:: http://s3.nutanixworkshops.com/calm/lab1/image13.png

 .. figure:: http://s3.nutanixworkshops.com/calm/lab1/image14.png

-The **Services** tab show you information about the VMs that make up this instance.
+The **Services** tab shows you information about the VMs that make up this instance.

 Finally the **Audit** tab shows you what actions have been called against this instance and by who.
-You can also click on any action (or sub­action) and get the logs from that event.
+You can click on any action (or sub-action) and get the logs from that event.

 .. figure:: http://s3.nutanixworkshops.com/calm/lab1/image15.png